Solar Multi-Use Water Systems (SolarMUS)

 - A collection tank is constructed near the water sources to collect the water from different sources.

-- The electricity generated from the solar PV array passes through the cable to drive the motor, and motor operates the pump.
-If an AC pump is used, an inverter is required to convert the DC to AC.
+- The electricity generated from the solar PV array passes through the cable to drive the motor, and the motor operates the pump.
+If an Alternative Current (AC) pump is used, an inverter is required to convert the DC to AC.

 - A distribution pipe carries the water from the storage tank to a series of taps and outlets at various locations in the community.

 - Water can be released on-demand by community members.

 We believe SolarMUS technology is a promising renewable energy solution.
 However, it wouldn’t be sustainable or profitable without the direct involvement, training, and cooperation of communities.
 This is why we put communities at the centre of our work – working with them from day one to create a long-term vision and management plan.
 Read how we work alongside communities as hand-in-hand partners.